 Returns (1992), Much Ado About Nothing, My Life (both 1993) and The Paper (1994).

-In 1997, Keaton appeared in the Quentin Tarantino film, Jackie Brown, co-starring Samuel L. Jackson, Robert Deniro and Bridget Fonda.
+In 1997, he appeared in the Quentin Tarantino film Jackie Brown, co-starring Samuel L. Jackson, Robert Deniro and Bridget Fonda.
 The film was a critical and box

 After a slight career lull, he returned to the big screen playing the father in a number of movies, including Mandy Moore's in First Daughter (2004), Lindsay Lohan's in Herbie: Fully Loaded (2005) and Alexis Bledel's in Post Grad (2009).
 He also starred in the thriller White Noise (2004) and in the comedy The Other Guys (2010) alongside Will Ferrell and Mark Wahlberg.